PowerMAN Frequently Asked Questions (FAQ)

 highly recommended but

-optional.
+completely optional.

 00:00 and 03:00 the following day or the next time the computer is powered up.
 The uploaded information

-can start to look at the reported statistics tomorrow.
+can start to view reported statistics tomorrow.

 If you need to know more information about the anonymous information collected please